 Most jobs on a working holiday tend to be short-term and seasonal.
 These jobs are typically in fields of travel and tourism, hospitality and resorts, food and beverage, retail, manual labor, event set up, etc. Jobs can range from one day to a few months.
 That being said, it is possible to find more professional work.
 Just speak with our in-country partners about your work goals and they can point you in the right direction and provide resources for your search.
-In Australia, you can only work for the same employer for up to 6 months.
+On the Australian Work and Holiday Visa, you can only work for the same employer for up to 6 months.

 How do you help me find a job?

-Our partner handles staffing for short-term positions in Melbourne and Sydney, often things like warehouse work, hospitality, office temping jobs, farm work, etc., allowing you the freedom to work for a few weeks or months and then take time to explore Australia on holiday!
-They also maintain a jobs database listing positions throughout Australia.
+Our partner maintains a jobs database listing positions throughout Australia including warehouse work, hospitality, office temping jobs, farm work, and other positions, allowing you the freedom to work for a few weeks or months and then take time to explore Australia!
+They also handle staffing for short-term positions in Melbourne and Sydney for more direct job connections.
 When you need extra help, friendly staff are available in person (Sydney and Melbourne) and of course by phone and email.

-Many jobs don't require previous experience so don't worry if you haven't worked before.
-If you have applicable experience or specific skills, we do have some jobs that would help boost your resume (e.g., waitstaff and chefs).
+Many jobs don't require previous experience so don't worry if you don't have a ton of experience.
+If you have applicable experience or specific skills, there are jobs that would help boost your resume (e.g., wait staff and chefs).

 How long will it take me to find a job?

-If you are proactive, professional and open to various types of jobs (rather than aiming for one specific position), you can find a job quickly!
-There are many jobs available and most of our participants land their first position within their first one or two weeks.
+Participants who stay engaged with the support staff in Melbourne and Sydney usually land their first position within 1-2 weeks.
 Keep in mind that many positions are very short term and most people string together various jobs through their program to make it work.
-It’s very possible to fund all of your in-country expenses, and as long you aren’t an excessive spender, to put money aside for some adventures!
+It's very possible to fund all of your in-country expenses, and as long you aren't an excessive spender, to put money aside for some adventures!

 Can I get a job placement before I get to Australia?

 Most employers will not hire before a participant is in the country and often with a face-to-face interview.
-You will have access to the jobs database before arrival and it never hurts to do some initial searching and outreach beforehand.
+You'll have access to the jobs database before arrival and it never hurts to do some initial searching and outreach beforehand.

 How much will I earn in Australia?

-You can arrive any day and stay as long as you want (up to one year) but the optional Welcome Weeks begin on specific dates (see below).
+You'll want to arrive on the date listed on the website.
+If you arrive a day or two earlier, we can arrange accommodations for your first couple of nights.
+The programs begin on specific dates in Sydney and Melbourne.
 Many participants purchase a one-way ticket initially, allowing ultimate flexibility.
 The only time we would not recommend arriving is during the December holiday season and the first few days of the new year (about Dec 20 - Jan 4).
-You do not have to stick to a specific end date either.
+You don't have to stick to a specific end date either.
 We'll ask for your best estimate so that we know when to send your alumni materials but if you decide to change this while you're in the country it's totally fine.